apereo/cas/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 # Services Management Webapp

-The services management webapp is no longer part of the CAS server and is a standalone web application: `cas-management-webapp`.
+The services management webapp is no longer part of the CAS server and is a standalone web application.

 * The management webapp is used to add/edit/delete all the CAS services
 * The CAS server loads/relies on all these defined CAS services to process all incoming requests.